Riding the Blue Ridge Scenic Railway

 A playing DS while waiting to depart

-The A-man playing a DS game while waiting to depart.
+A playing a DS game while waiting to depart.

 Our A was still just slightly skeptical that it wouldn’t be boring at this point, so the video games came out.
-That lasted until the train started rolling and we never saw the games again the rest of the day.
+That lasted until the train started rolling and we never saw the games again for the rest of the day.

 Mag ready to go!